redstrate/Novus/README.md

 There are no releases at the moment, but experimental builds are currently available for Windows and Linux via [GitHub Actions](https://github.com/redstrate/Novus/actions).
 Note that the Linux binaries may not be completely portable.

+### Supported Game Versions

+I have only tested Novus on 6.x (Endwalker) so far, and it has limited support for 7.x (Dawntrail) except for the new renderer.

 ## Building

 Please refer to the [building document](BUILDING.md) for instructions on how to build Novus.